 Napier Township in Bedford County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Location.
-40° 2.537′ N, 78° 33.635′ W. Marker is in Napier Township, Pennsylvania, in Bedford County.
-Marker can be reached from Allegheny Road (Pennsylvania Route 31).
-Located at the Bonnet Tavern gift shop.
+40° 2.658′ N, 78° 35.794′ W. Marker is in Napier Township, Pennsylvania, in Bedford County.
+Marker is on Lincoln Highway (U.S. 30) west of Tulls Hill Road (County Route 4007), on the right when traveling east.
+Marker is located beside the flag pole at the entrance to the Lincoln Motor Court.
 Touch for map.
-Marker is in this post office area: Bedford PA 15522, United States of America.
+Marker is at or near this postal address: 5104 Lincoln Hwy, Manns Choice PA 15550, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
 Traveling The Highway (approx. 1.9 miles away); Bonnet Tavern (approx. 1.9 miles away); Forbes Road (approx. 1.9 miles away); The Beginning of Agricultural Cooperative Extension Service (approx. 2.6 miles away); William Frazier (approx. 2.6 miles away); Lincoln Highway Heritage Corridor (approx. 2.6 miles away); Shawnee Cabins (approx. 2.7 miles away); a different marker also named Forbes Road (approx. 2.7 miles away).
 Touch for a list and map of all markers in Napier Township.